meshachdamilare/awesome-gensyn/README.md

 - [A detailed blog on blockassist](https://blog.gensyn.ai/introducing-blockassist/) A Comprehensive Introduction to BlockAssist - an AI Minecraft assistant that learns from your in-game actions.

 ### judge
-- [Introducing Judge](https://blog.gensyn.ai/introducing-judge/) An Introduction to Judge - a cryptographically verifiable AI evaluation to scale ML & RL models.
+- [Introducing Judge](https://blog.gensyn.ai/introducing-judge/) A verifiable evaluation framework built on Verde that makes model judgments transparent, reproducible, and cryptographically verifiable.
 ### codeassist
 - [Set up codeassist](https://github.com/gensyn-ai/codeassist/blob/main/README.md) - A complete guide on how to set up private and local AI coding assistant, developed by Gensyn.
 - [A detailed blog on blockassist](https://blog.gensyn.ai/introducing-codeassist/) An Introduction to CodeAssistt - an AI coding assistant that trains on your local machine.